Ks89/My-MEAN-website-client/README.md

 If you are interested, please star this project on GitHub.

 Testing:
-- front-end unit: useless, because I want to rewrite the entire front-end using Angular 2
+- front-end unit: useless, because I'm rewriting the entire front-end using Angular 2
-- front-end e2e: useless, because I want to rewrite the entire front-end using Angular 2
+- front-end e2e: useless, because I'm rewriting the entire front-end using Angular 2
 - back-end unit: almost done (only the necessary things)*
 - back-end integration: almost done*